PerformanC/TableC/docs/en-us/about.md

 ## How to use TableC

-In the guides folder, there will be a set of guides on how to use each of its functions, you can see them, and use them in your projects.
+In the docs folder, there will be a set of documentation on how to use each of its functions, you can see them, and use them in your projects.
 And also the tests folder, there will be a set of tests used to test TableC, and you can use some of its code in your projects.

 ## How to pronounce TableC